sheaffej/otto-engine/README.md

 }
 ```

-When designing the rule schema, I there were a few things I wanted rules to be able to do:
+When designing the rule schema, there were a few things I wanted rules to be able to do:

 * I wanted to be able to easily enable/disable rules.
 For example I have rules that I use only when I am on vacation.
 They are complex rules, and I don't want to have to delete them, and re-create them every time I go on vacation.
 * I wanted to have a condition for the entire rule (i.e. `rule_condition`), but also then have different action paths depending on the current state of the home.
 So each Action also has an `action_condition`.
 There is of course some "condition overlap" here, for instance in the example above, both the `rule_condition` and `action_condition` do the same thing.
 I included both in this rule simply to demonstrate the schema.
+* I wanted to be able to create, test, modify, enable/disable, and delete rules without restarting Home Assistant.
+* I wanted to have a UI to create, view, and modify the rules

 Rules are created, modified, and viewed over a REST API.
 I have a complementary project called `otto-ui` which is a web-based UI to work with the rules.
 The `otto-ui` project is built with Angular 2 / TypeScript.
-That project is still private because I have some private configuration details hard-coded into it.
+That project is private because I have some private configuration details still hard-coded into it.
 But I plan to release that as a public repository also in the future.

 Rules are persisted as JSON files currently on the same file system that `otto-engine` is running.
-However the persistence module's API was designed to be persistence-neutral, and therefore can be modified to use other persistence engines (like MySQL,  MongoDB, or Elasticsearch).
+However the persistence module's API was designed to be persistence-neutral, and therefore can be extended to use other persistence engines (like MySQL,  MongoDB, or Elasticsearch).